Link Search Menu Expand Document

 Database Type Mapping

-Use the TypeMapper class to manage the mappings of the .NET CLR type or class property into its equivalent database type.
+Use the TypeMapper class to map .NET CLR types or class properties to their equivalent database types.

 Property Level